INNOVATION ACTIONS FOR EQUIPMENT

 - Borealis will implement a software infrastructure with the first working exploitation of a completely closed automatic in line CAx chain bound to the CNC to select the Best Available Processing Strategy and machine settings.

 - Borealis will offer the highest throughput rate (2000 cm3/h) with unprecedented surface quality (submicron rugosity) thanks to the combination of two highly efficient laser sources (one CW for the sintering of metal powders and one pulsed for precise ablation and surface smoothing) and a fast scanning head.

-- Borealis will combine powder mix management and fast laser processing to make possible the manufacturing of a new generation of products whose design and structure is currently out of the feasibility ranges of both conventional technologies (which is unfit to manage complex reticular shapes and multi-material / functionally graded structures) and AM (which is unfit to manage large parts and high production rates).
+- Borealis will combine powder mix management and fast laser processing to make possible the manufacturing of a new generation of products whose design and structure is currently out of the feasibility ranges of both conventional technologies (which is unfit to manage large parts and high production rates).

 In order to guarantee the achievement of Borealis objectives and to efficiently manage related project complexity, a coherent work plan, over 3 years, has been developed.
 It is organized in 11 work packages clustered in Project Management, Scientific and Technical, Demonstration and Dissemination and Exploitation activities.
 Particularly, the RTD activities will map the Borealis solution development lifecycle from the product and technologies design phases to processes and equipment design phases till the data acquisition, control and optimization phases.

 - WP1 aims at managing the overall project activities.

 - WP2 refers to the study of the next generation of products design and the fusion of manufacturing technologies enabling complex geometries and cutting edge dynamic and structural properties.